garretfick/garretfick.github.io/_posts/2012-03-02-finding-an-object-using-lambda-expressions.md

 };
 ```

 I want to implement the ItemExists function.
 Without using lambda functions, you would iterate through the collection, checking for the matching itemId.
-How can we do this with lamba expressions?
+How can we do this with lambda expressions?

 ```
 bool ContainerClass::ItemExists(int itemId) {